Quick Answer

 Fiber Performance in Arizona

 Arizona is among CenturyLink's stronger fiber markets, with Quantum Fiber available in Phoenix, Tucson, Mesa, Chandler and expanding into additional neighborhoods.
-Customers on fiber plans consistently report speeds very close to advertised rates, with typical download speeds of 180-195 Mbps on the Fiber 200 plan and 880-940 Mbps on the Fiber 940 plan.
+Customers on fiber plans consistently report speeds very close to advertised rates, with typical download speeds of 180-195 Mbps on the Fiber 200 plan.
+880-940 Mbps on the Fiber 940 plan.

 DSL Reality Check

 DSL performance in Arizona varies more significantly.
-Customers close to CenturyLink's central offices or remote terminals may achieve the full 100 Mbps on the Simply Unlimited plan, while those at greater distances from network equipment may see speeds in the 20-60 Mbps range.
+Customers close to CenturyLink's central offices or remote terminals may achieve the full 100 Mbps on the Simply Unlimited plan.
+While those at greater distances from network equipment may see speeds in the 20-60 Mbps range.
 This distance-dependent degradation is inherent to DSL technology.

-A practical tip for Arizona customers: before committing to a CenturyLink plan, ask the sales representative at 1-855-228-8741 what the expected speed range is for your specific address.
+A practical tip for Arizona customers: before committing to a CenturyLink plan, ask the sales representative at what the expected speed range is for your specific address.
 CenturyLink's system can estimate performance based on your location relative to their network infrastructure.
 If the estimated speed on DSL is below 50 Mbps, consider whether a competitor's cable or fixed wireless service might better meet your needs, or whether waiting for Quantum Fiber expansion to your area is worthwhile.

 CenturyLink Pricing and Value in Arizona